What is Customer Lifetime Value (LTV)?

 A common way to look at LTV is by the quarter the customer was acquired.
 Check out the chart from Daasity’s LTV dashboard below.

 In this example, you can see LTV increasing at a fairly steep rate.
-Each quarter (represented by a different colored line) starts out a bit higher, meaning that the brand is increasing their LTV.
+Each quarter (represented by a different colored line) starts out a bit higher, meaning that the brand is increasing its LTV.

-LTV by marketing channel
+LTV by Marketing Channel

 This is a really important LTV calculation, and it might have you thinking twice about how your budgets are allocated.
 Just as all customers don’t have the same purchasing behavior, customers acquired through different marketing channels don’t perform the same and may have extra costs that should be factored in.